 Meeting the challenges of today and tomorrow requires thoughtful and critical engagement by leaders in all fields.
 The Department of Theological Studies at Loyola Marymount University provides students with a broad and deep theological foundation, so that they might address the largest questions of existence in a range of vitally important disciplines and professions.

 The Department also offers a wide variety of courses as part of Loyola Marymount University's Core Curriculum.
-Each LMU student takes at least one 100-level theological studies course in the first two years and one 300-level course in the second two.
+Each LMU student takes at least one 1000-level theological studies course in Foundations: Theological Inquiry in the first two years and one 3000-level course in Integrations: Faith and Reason in the second two.

 The Theology Major and Minor programs encourage learning within the context of the multifaceted, varied, and global Catholic intellectual tradition.
 Rooted in this context, the programs value diverse approaches to questions of ultimate meaning and transcendence, and promote ecumenical and interreligious approaches to such questions.
 Majors and Minors explore the complex dynamics of faith and reason, and become more critically aware, creative, responsible, and transformed women and men for others.
 Majors and Minors receive professional preparation, mentoring, and support from local teachers, ministers, and graduate students.